What does Herpes leg pain feel like?

 Radiculopathy is typically associated with the lumbar or sacral nerve roots located in the lower part of the spine.

-These nerves can become irritated or compressed when the Herpes virus reactivates, leading to recurrent episodes of pain.
-It’s important to note that this pain is not a constant presence but tends to come and go, often in sync with recurrent outbreaks.
+These nerves can become irritated when the Herpes virus reactivates, leading to recurrent episodes of pain.
+It’s important to note that this pain is not a constant presence but tends to come and go, usually in sync with recurrent outbreaks.

-Understanding the typical pattern and progression of Herpes leg pain can help individuals recognise this symptom and seek appropriate medical advice.
+Understanding the person’s pattern and progression of Herpes leg pain can help individuals recognise this symptom and seek appropriate medical advice.

 Get tested for Herpes with Better2Know